The San: The Oldest People on Earth

 With their click language, their synergies with the world around them and smiles that would break your heart, we have more to learn from the San then than they will ever learn from us.
 We have much to thank them as they carry the oldest memory of our ancestors.

-Drawings of the San People - Describing their communities in the Kalahari
+Drawings of the San People

 The San -The Oldest People on Earth